-This is the The Neighbourhood Plan for our town which we hope reflects was ratified in 2016.
-The intention was to reflect the sort of place you want Southwell to be in the coming years.
-It will be has been a major factor in determining the development of future housing and opportunities for economic development in the town, as well as the scale, design and type of housing we will have.
-It includes the services we need, the green open spaces and how Southwell's unique historic and landscape setting will should be preserved.
+The Neighbourhood Plan for our town was ratified in 2016.
+The intention was to reflect the sort of place you want Southwell to be.
+It has been a factor in determining the development of future housing and opportunities for economic development in the town, as well as the scale, design and type of housing we will have.
+It includes the services we need, the green open spaces and how Southwell's unique historic and landscape setting should be preserved.

-A-Steering The Plan required a review after five or six years and a Working Group comprising local residents and Town Councillors was delegated by the Town Council with the task of compiling the Neighbourhood Plan undertaking this, for approval by the Council.
-The changes to the Plan which is are now submitted has been amended from the draft version in the light of consultations for consultation with the community on many occasions.
-Community and other Statutory Bodies producing a Neighbourhood Plan.
+The Plan required a review after five or six years and a Working Group comprising local residents and Town Councillors was delegated by the Town Council with the task of undertaking this, for approval by the Council.
+The changes to the Plan are now submitted for consultation with the Community and other Statutory Bodies